Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> Believe in yourself.
-You are braver than you think, more talented than you know, and capable of more than you imagine.
+> You have within you right now, everything you need to deal with whatever the world can throw at you.

 <!-- QUOTE_END -->